doaa10/doaa10/README.md

 </p>

 <h3 align="center">Hello, I'm Duaa from Egypt, passionate about web development.
-I find joy in mastering languages and frameworks, with React being a particular favorite.
+I find joy in mastering languages and frameworks, with React and Next js being a particular favorites.
 My expertise extends to wireframing, UI, and UX design.</h3>

-- 💬 Ask me about **React , Next js , Javascript**
+- 💬 Ask me about **React , Next js , Javascript ,Typescript**

 - 📫 How to reach me **edoaa7059@gmail.com**